mozilla-l10n/documentation/src/products/iOS_products/review_iOSstrings.md

 Once new strings have landed from the source repository, or you have manually triggered an import, the PR is reviewed by a localization staff — most often by the EPM in charge of mobile projects.

 Note that there is a linter in place that checks reference strings for common errors.
-When opening a pull request that touches the `en-US` folder, a GitHub workflow is used to check errors such as misused quotes or ellipsis, and hard-coded brand names.
+When opening a pull request that touches the `en-US` folder, a GitHub workflow is used to identify errors such as misused quotes or ellipsis, and hard-coded brand names.
 It's possible to add exceptions in the corresponding JSON file (for example [here](https://github.com/mozilla-l10n/firefoxios-l10n/blob/main/.github/scripts/linter_config.json) for Firefox).
 The linter is also running in the [code repository](https://github.com/mozilla-mobile/firefox-ios/blob/main/.github/workflows/firefox-ios-l10n-linter.yml), for both Firefox and Focus, with their own [exceptions](https://github.com/mozilla-mobile/firefox-ios/tree/main/.github/l10n).

 Let’s go over some of the steps needed over time in order to review correctly strings for a new release.